 The first method is to change the default printing settings to password-protect a PDF file for the current print job only - this means that everytime you'll want to password-protect a PDF file you'll need to modify the printing settings.

 Password-protect a PDF file with novaPDF Pro using the default settings:

 To password protect a PDF file by modifying the default settings:

 Open the document that you want to convert to PDF and password protect.
 Go to File->Print and in the Printers section select novaPDF before clicking OK.

-- In the Save PDF file window that shows up check the option to Encrypt PDF document.
+In the Save PDF file window that shows up check the option to Protect PDF document.

 The PDF will be opened in the default viewer and for opening it will require the set password.
 If you want more advanced password protecting features, you'll need to define a printing profile via the Profile Manager.

 These are the steps for creating a printing profile that will send the PDF via e-mail for each current and subsequent printing jobs that use this profile: